 Real World Application

 Tom also didn’t cover just any topic that popped to mind.
-He only explained the guitar segments you can apply in real life.
+He only explained the segments you can apply in real life.

 Additionally, Morello didn’t spend half his course instructing you step-by-step how to play RATM songs.
 Instead, he included comprehensive topics, such as songwriting, that made the course more worthwhile.